flamewave000/dragonflagon-fvtt/df-scene-enhance/README.md

 |![GM View of Scenes Tab](../.assets/df-scene-enhance-gm.png)|![Player View of Scenes Tab](../.assets/df-scene-enhance-pc.png)|
 |![GM View of Scenes Tab](../.assets/df-scene-enhance-gm-menu.png)|![Player View of Scenes Tab](../.assets/df-scene-enhance-pc-menu.png)|

-## Scene Navigation from Scenelinks in Journal Entries
+## Scene Navigation from Scene Links in Journal Entries

 This feature allows the user to navigate to a scene that is referenced inside of a Journal Entry.
 The current behaviour opens the scene's Configuration, but this will prompt the user with a dialog that offers Config and Navigate options.